mech/Notes/JavaScript/react.md

 # React (by Facebook)

+"Given the extremely tight coupling between the template and it's context (a controller/component), the concerns are the same, and splitting the DOM into a template is an arbitrary separation of technologies rather than a legit separation of concerns." - Hence in React, everything is a component.
+There is no template.
+Just define a `render` function.

 http://facebook.github.io/react/index.html

 * Components rather than templates
 * State is hard to manage
 * DOM insertion is painful!
+* No controller in React
+* No template in React
+* The single source of truth is all at the Component
+* All the stuffs that live on the Ember controller live in React component

 ```
 f(d) = v